thrackle-io/rules-engine/docs/src/src/client/application/data/PauseRules.sol/contract.PauseRules.md

 **Author:**
 @ShaneDuncan602, @oscarsernarosero, @TJ-Everett

-Data contract to store Pause for user accounts
+Data contract to store Pause rules for the application

 *This contract stores and serves pause rules via an internal mapping*